 If we believe these truths then we are believing the gospel of Jesus Christ.
 The elect believe these things because God has enabled them to do so by regenerating their hearts.
 The elect of God do not focus on their election, but rather they focus on Christ their savior.
 They see their election as completely undeserved, and it is.

 We cannot allow ourselves to become hung up on election because that is salvation from God’s side.
 Our side must be focused on our savior and His gospel.
 Think of election as the foundation of a house.
 The foundation is there, but we cannot see it.
 How do we enter a house?
 We do not enter it via the foundation.
 We enter via a door.
 Jesus Christ is the door.
 To enter God’s Kingdom sinners must enter through Him.

-I am the door.
-If anyone enters by me, he will be saved and will go in and out and find pasture.
-(John 10:9)
+9 I am the door; if anyone enters through Me, he will be saved, and will go in and out and find pasture.
+John 10:9 (NASB)